 Divorces become even more complicated when you have children (especially young children).
 Custody, whether joint or full, needs to be established.
 Legal custody and physical custody are very different, and it’s important to speak with our divorce attorneys about your potential custody rights.
 In some instances, older children may be able to choose which parent they spend most or all of their time with.

 Why Choose Clark, Clark & Noonan, LLC. in Freehold?

 Our lawyers have decades of experience in all areas of the law.
 We know how much a divorce can disrupt your quality of life and are ready to guide you through this trying time.
 We put our clients first and will maintain communication with you through the entire process.
 We will also do everything in our power to move forward with your divorce case.

 If you’re considering filing for divorce or have questions about the divorce process in New Jersey, please contact our divorce attorneys in Freehold at 732-303-7857 24 hours a day, 7 days a week.
-Clark & Clark, LLC serves clients throughout New Jersey including, divorce matters Freehold and Red Bank located in Monmouth County and nearby areas.
+Clark, Clark & Noonan, LLC., LLC serves clients throughout New Jersey including, divorce matters Freehold and Red Bank located in Monmouth County and nearby areas.